 This year, 2019, marks the sixtieth anniversary of the death of the great American crime writer Raymond Chandler, creator of the fictional detective Philip Marlowe.
 Chandler had a close association with Waterford as his mother came from the Irish city and both the mother and her only son spend many summers in the city at the turn of the 20th century.

-In his book “Brief Encounters: Meetings with remarkable People”, Waterford-born author and radio documentary maker Bill Long (he also wrote a history of Irish lighthouses) wrote about his meetings with Chandler in London in the summer of 1958.
+In his book “Brief Encounters: Meetings with remarkable People”, Waterford-born author and radio documentary maker Bill Long (who also wrote a history of Irish lighthouses) wrote about his meetings with Chandler in London in the summer of 1958.
 The pair were neighbours; they met several times that summer and became friends largely due to the Waterford connection.
 On their first meeting, Chandler correctly picked Long’s Waterford brogue which pleased the American greatly as he deemed himself a “great judge of accents”.

 Chandler’s mother Florence Thornton was from an old established Waterford Quaker legal family.
-The Thorntons had offices in Waterford, Cork and Dublin and Raymond inherited Thornton as his middle name.
+The Thorntons had offices in Waterford and Raymond inherited Thornton as his middle name.
 He told Long his mother was one of the Thorntons of Cathedral Square.
 According to Long he was grinning at the time “with the shadow of a cynical smile and the slightest edge of mockery in his tone”.
 Chandler enjoyed describing the family with mock pomposity: “I. Thornton and sons, solicitors and notaries public,” he intoned.

 Chandler first went to Waterford with his mother after his father deserted the family when Ray was just seven.
 Maurice Chandler was a railway engineer, a lapsed Quaker and an alcoholic.
 Like the Thorntons, the Chandlers were one of many Quaker families to flee England for Ireland during Oliver Cromwell’s persecutions in the 1650s.
 They lived in Waterford until they moved to America with the Quaker leader William Penn in 1682.